-3D–textile based filters for biotechnological wastewater remediation, exhaust air purifitation, and for microplastic filtration
+3D–textile based filters for biotechnological wastewater treatement, exhaust air purification, and microplastic filtration

 Publisher FILTECH